namarivark/web_automa/README.md

 # web_automa
 web automation using python

-(user details or website details in the code is shown)

-uses selenium and data from excel to make changes to the webpage. user authentication delay is provided for recaptcha.
+user cred or website details in the code is not shown this is only stripped down version of the code. uses selenium and data from excel to make changes to the webpage. user authentication delay is provided for recaptcha.